aces/Loris/docs/API/InstrumentFormat.md

                          one option can be selected.
                          Default: false

-`Options.SupressNotAnswered`: Boolean.
-If false, an implementation should
+`Options.RequireResponse`: Boolean.
+If true, an implementation should
-                       automatically add a not_answered option to the select box on top of the values.
-If true, it should not.
+                       automatically add a not_answered option to the select box in addition to the values specified to allow the user to explicitly not answer a question but require that some answer is entered.
+                       If false, it should not.
                        This is done instead of simply adding the option to Values to ensure consistency with other PageElement types such as date or text.
-                       Default false.
+                       Default true.